zachpino/realtimespace/week5/scope.md

 In your web console, you should find the pixel mapping for a longitude of 90!

-Now, let's ask d3 to look at our data.
+Now, let's ask d3 to look at our data and make a simple [scatter plot visualization](scatter.md)!